Wim Ruska: Match with Ivan Gomes

 In 1976, during a tour through Brazil, Ruska was slated to fight a special, high-level bout against Ivan Gomes, a famous vale tudo fighter and former NJPW wrestler himself, on August 7 at the Maracanã Stadium.
 Previous negotiations about the match's results and length were troublesome, and as a result, there was tension between the parts.

-During the bout, refereed by Mr. Takahashi, Gomes attacked Ruska with real strikes and illegal closed-fisted punches, which Ruska answered by landing a similar right punch, and the match became a shoot right after.
+During the bout, refereed by Mr. Takahashi, Gomes attacked Ruska, attacking him with real strikes and illegal closed-fisted punches, which Ruska answered by landing a similar right punch, and the match became a shoot right after.
 The slightly heavier Brazilian dragged Ruska to the ground with a guillotine choke, but Ruska escaped and mounted him.
 After becoming entangled with the ring ropes, a bloody Gomes captured Ruska's back and tried a rear naked choke, to which Ruska grabbed the ropes to break action as per the match's rules.
 However, the Brazilian refused to release Ruska, so the referee, upon observing most of Gomes' body was outside the ropes, called for countout on him in order to end the match at 9:03.
 There was controversy about whether the choke and the rope escape were effective or not.

 The event's crowds believed Gomes had been wronged with the decision, and a riot almost broke out until NJPW president Antonio Inoki came out and calmed them down.
 Still, repercussion in Brazil was negative, with pundits arguing about who should be considered the victor, even although some acknowledged Gomes had started the affair with an illegal move.
 As a consequence, the Athletic Commission of Rio de Janeiro banned Takahashi and Ruska from all sport competitions.
 The Japanese considered Ruska the winner, as Gomes had to receive nine stitches around the right eye for damage suffered in the brawl, while Ruska was comparatively in much better condition.
 It was also reported Inoki secretly gifted Ruska a money bonus to compensate his ban from competing.

 A 90 seconds excerpt of the brawl was shown in 1995 in NJPW's TV show, World Pro Wrestling.
 During the show, Inoki compared the match to a mixed martial arts fight from Ultimate Fighting Championship.